-- Change in financial assumptions: Corporate bond yields increased significantly over the year, with a corresponding increase in discount rate from 2.8% p.a. to 4.8% p.a.
-In addition, there has been a reduction in long term assumed CPI from 3.3% p.a. to 2.7%.
+- Change in financial assumptions: Corporate bond yields increased significantly over the year, with a corresponding increase in discount rate to 2.8% p.a. from 4.8% p.a.
+In addition, there has been a reduction in long term assumed CPI to 3.3% p.a. from 2.7%.
 In combination, these factors lead to a significant reduction in liabilities; - Change in demographic assumptions: As noted above, the assumptions have been updated to reflect the proposed 2023 actuarial valuation assumptions.
 This acts to reduce the liabilities; - Pension increases / high short term inflation: The figures allow for the impact of the April 2023 pension increase of 10.1%, along with the high levels of CPI since September 2022 (which will feed into the 2023 pension increase).
 As current inflation is higher than the long term assumption, this increases the liabilities.

+Paul Middleman

-Paul MiddlemanMark WilsonFellow of the Institute & Faculty of ActuariesFellow of the Institute & Faculty of Actuaries
+Fellow of the Institute

+& Faculty of Actuaries

+Mark Wilson Fellow of the Institute & Faculty of Actuaries